 Article 6.1 of the GDPR defines the lawful grounds for data processing as follows:

 Necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

-Should you request us to amend your data, we will endeavor to do so within 1 week of you notifying us.
+Should you request us to amend your data, we will endeavour to do so within 1 week of you notifying us.
 If you wish to be deleted from our database, you will need to notify us.
-In both instances this update will take effect within 1 week of you notifying us.
+In both instances, this update will take effect within 1 week of you notifying us.
 However, you may receive communications for this transitional period while we process your record.